crate/crate-python/docs/by-example/sqlalchemy/inspection-reflection.rst

 Introduction
 ============

 The CrateDB SQLAlchemy integration provides different ways to inspect the database.

-1) The `runtime inspection API`_ allows you to get an ``Inspector`` instance that can be used to fetch schema names, table names and other information.
+1) The :ref:`runtime inspection API <sa:inspection_toplevel>` allows you to get an ``Inspector`` instance that can be used to fetch schema names, table names and other information.

 2) Reflection capabilities allow you to create ``Table`` instances from existing tables to inspect their columns and constraints.

 3) A ``CrateDialect`` allows you to get connection information and it contains low level function to check the existence of schemas and tables.

 All approaches require an ``Engine`` instance, which you can create like this:

     >>> import sqlalchemy as sa
     >>> engine = sa.create_engine(f"crate://{crate_host}")

+This effectively establishes a connection to the database, see also :ref:`sa:engines_toplevel` and :ref:`connect`.

 Inspector
 =========

-The `SQLAlchemy inspector`_ is a low level interface which provides a backend-agnostic system of loading lists of schema, table, column, and constraint descriptions from a given database.
-You create an inspector like
+The :ref:`SQLAlchemy inspector <sa:metadata_reflection_inspector>` is a low level interface which provides a backend-agnostic system of loading lists of schema, table, column, and constraint descriptions from a given database.
-this:
+You can create an inspector like this:

     >>> inspector = sa.inspect(engine)